-Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and might turn out to be a steal for Seattle

 “His combine was awful,’’ an anonymous NFC exec was quoted as saying in his official NFL.com pre-draft scouting bio.

 “It was just a bad day,’’ Jones says now of the combine.
 “I don’t feel like those combine numbers are the numbers I’m used to putting up.
-But I think I’m a good football player and I don’t think that would determine if I could go out there and play offensive line or not.’’
+But I think I’m a good football player, and I don’t think that would determine if I could go out there and play offensive line or not.’’

-The Seahawks were swayed by what they saw on film of his two seasons as a starter at Ohio State as well as what they said was encouraging reports from people close to Jones that the combine was an outlier.
+The Seahawks were swayed by what they saw on film of his two seasons as a starter at Ohio State as well as what they said were encouraging reports from people close to Jones that the combine was an outlier.

 “Not everyone goes to the combine and kicks butt,’’ general manager John Schneider said on the day Jones was drafted.
 “We had some really good information on how he’s been working and improving since (then).’’